MusicDataset/md_homepage/content/musics/p/PreludefromEnglishSuiteNo.6inDMinorBWV811(1)-Johann Sebastian Bach.md

 ---
-title: Johann Sebastian Bach - Prelude from English Suite No. 6 in D Minor BWV 811 (1)
+title: Prelude from English Suite No. 6 in D Minor BWV 811 (1)
 description: This is the description for Prelude from English Suite No. 6 in D Minor BWV 811 by Johann Sebastian Bach
 composers: [Johann Sebastian Bach]
 periods: [Baroque]